sysaulab/libseedy/README.md

 # icm
 Official implementation of the ICM algorithm.

-# install
+# installation

 ./configure

 make

-sudo make install
+make install

-If using windows, install Linux first.
+If you are using windows, install Linux first.